aahad91/Covid-19-Visual/Overview_miniproject.md

 | **Suganthi Jaganathan**       | User and Tasks            | Grouped Bar plot, Integration/Documentation|

 ### CONCEPT
-Most of the goals are met from the concept document.
-We followed the same visualization techniques and representations.
-However, there are meagre changes like,
-We made sure that the goals framed for the initial concept have been covered completely.
-We followed the same visualization techniques and representations.
-However, there are meagre changes like,
+We have tried to reach the goals mentioned in the concept document.
+We have tried to use the same  visualization techniques and representations.
+However, while polishing data, visualizing and achieving interactions, we faced challenges interms of data and visualization libaries.
+The steps we took to takle these challenges are as follows:

+- Added additional task, to monitor the spread of Covid-19 against population of the county.
+- We have added additional dataset **counties_population.csv** to support the tasks.
-- 3D plots have been changed to 2D plots for making it more pleasant and appealing
+- 3D plots have been changed to 2D plots for making it more pleasant and appealing.
 - We faced issues while integrating all visualization techniques so range sliders does not exist in final version.
-- We have added dropdown so that user can select visualization based on age,county,population,time and gender in single platform.
+- We have added dropdown so that user can select visualization based on age group , county, population, and date in single platform.
-- We have implemented scatter plot, but as it is based on age group there were less no of scatter points so it does not exist in final version
+- We have implemented scatter plot but does not include in the final version due to very less categories of age group data.